Archivoice/ACV-001/README.md

 # Dataset Info:
 ## Format and Specs:
-The dataset is labeled with the ACV format Chinese phonemes as mentioned [here](https://github.com/Archivoice/AV-diffsinger-Chinese-support) and arpabet for English, which are labeled with diffsinger's multi language dataset preparation in mind, so bear the language tag `en/`.
+The dataset is manually labeled with the ACV format Chinese phonemes as mentioned [here](https://github.com/Archivoice/AV-diffsinger-Chinese-support) and arpabet for English, which are labeled with diffsinger's multi language dataset preparation in mind, so bear the language tag `en/`.

 To train exclusively in Chinese with no English included, remove the following samples:
 - 001_seg002 (.wav/.lab/.ds)